Robust Empirical Bayes Confidence Intervals: Empirical application

 \subsection{Framework}

-We adopt the main specification of \citet{chetty_impacts_2018}, which focuses on two definitions of a ``neighborhood effect'' $\theta_{i}$.
-The first defines it as the effect of spending an additional year of childhood in \ac{CZ} $i$ on children's rank in the income distribution at age 26, for children with parents at the 25th percentile of the national income distribution.
-The second definition is analogous, but for children with parents at the 75th percentile.
+We follow \citet{chetty_impacts_2018} in using two definitions of a ``neighborhood effect'' $\theta_{i}$.
+The first focuses on effects for children growing up in low-income families, and defines $\theta_{i}$ as the effect of spending an additional year of childhood in \ac{CZ} $i$ on children's rank in the income distribution at age 26, for children with parents at the 25th percentile of the national income distribution.
+The second definition is analogous, except it focuses on children growing up in high-income families, and consequently conditions on children with parents at the 75th percentile. \citet{chetty_impacts_2018} argue that these definitions approximately capture the mean rank effects for children in below-median and above-median income families.
 Using de-identified tax returns for all children born between 1980 and 1986 who move across \acp{CZ} exactly once as children, \citet{chetty_impacts_2018} exploit variation in the age at which children move between \acp{CZ} to obtain preliminary fixed effect estimates $Y_{i}$ of $\theta_{i}$.

 Since these preliminary estimates are measured with noise, to predict $\theta_{i}$, \citet{chetty_impacts_2018} shrink $Y_{i}$ towards average outcomes of permanent residents of \ac{CZ} $i$ (children with parents at the same percentile of the income distribution who spent all of their childhood in the \ac{CZ}).
-To give a sense of the accuracy of these forecasts, \citet{chetty_impacts_2018} report estimates of their unconditional \ac{MSE} (i.e.\ treating $\theta_{i}$ as random), under the implicit assumption that the moment independence assumption in \Cref{eq:moment_independence} holds.
+To give a sense of the accuracy of these forecasts, \citet{chetty_impacts_2018} report estimates of their unconditional \ac{MSE} (i.e.,\ treating $\theta_{i}$ as random), under the implicit assumption that the moment independence assumption in \Cref{eq:moment_independence} holds.
 Here we complement their analysis by constructing robust \acp{EBCI} associated with these forecasts.